BertLenaerts/bertlenaerts.github.io/_posts/2019-09-11-clustered_SE.md

 The *plm* package with its identically named command is perhaps the most well-known panel command in R. It allows for two-way fixed-effects using the *effect="twoway"* option.
 To adjust the standard errors using clustering, one needs to use the *vcovHC* (single clustering) or *vcovDC* (double clustering) commands.
 One drawback is the restriction to cluster on either the group or time level (or both).
 Higher-level clustering is (currently) not supported by *plm*.
 Fortunately, adapting the existing code to allow for higher-level clustering is relatively easy (see vcov_plm.R on GitHub for the commands *vcovHR*, *vcovCL* and *vcovTC*).

 The *felm* command (from the *fle* package) does allows for double (or even multi-way) clustering.
 One difficulty in comparing both commands lies in their degree of freedom (df) correction: *plm* offers different corrections based on MacKinnon and White (1985), whereas *felm* only offers a Stata-like df correction ([link](https://www.stata.com/support/faqs/statistics/robust-standard-errors/)).
+Since *plm* does not allow a Stata-like df correction, I rewrote the command *vcovHC* into three separate commands that do: *vcovHR*, *vcovCL* and *vcovTC*.

 Let's start with a dataset that allows for time, group and higher-level clustering.
 To load the dataset into R: